International Business Management M.Sc.

 The English-language, postgraduate degree program provides an application-oriented education with an international perspective and a scientific foundation.
 In just three semesters (15 months), you will acquire a master's degree that qualifies you for positions of responsibility in business and society on an international level.
 You will acquire an awareness of problems that transcends national borders, including in particular knowledge of the specifics of international relations and global interdependencies.

 To establish a close practical connection right from the start, both the first semester in Mainz and your master’s thesis in London are completed while you are working, enabling you to apply your newly acquired knowledge directly to your work at your company.
-Thanks to the close collaboration between Mainz University of Applied Sciences and London South Bank University, you will have a smooth transition to the second semester in London, where many international students will be waiting to work with you on projects and discuss subject-specific topics.
+Thanks to the close collaboration between Mainz University of Applied Sciences and Bayes Business School, you will have a smooth transition to the second semester in London, where many international students will be waiting to work with you on projects and discuss subject-specific topics.

 The Master in International Business Management is a degree program that prepares you for management positions in international career fields.
 Regardless of the subject area of your bachelor’s degree, you can complete this non-consecutive master’s degree and also qualify for global management positions in business.
 Studying for the Master in International Business Management will be an international experience for you right from the start, as all classes are held in English in Mainz.